wks-sumo-logic/sumologic-sqsimport/readme.md

 Installing the Scripts
 =======================

-This script is designed to be used within a batch script or DevOPs tool such as Chef or Ansible.
+This script is designed to be run from a local machine, either as a sttanding environment or a lambda.
 It is a python3 script, and the list of the python modules is provided to aid people using a pip install.

 You will need to use Python 3.6 or higher and the modules listed in the dependency section.